namper/2ks_method/README.md

 Approximation of second order derivative by dividing nodal point space twice.
-  1st: by s+1 times uniformally
+  - first by s+1 times uniformally
-  2nd: by k times
+  - then by k times

 ##### Docs